DIRACGrid/DIRAC/docs/source/AdministratorGuide/Configuration/generalConfigOptions.rst

               # Only members of the biomed_data_admin can use this method
               eraseAllData = group:biomed_data_admin
               # Only users from VO biomed and belonging to groups with NormalBiomedUser
-              # property can use this method
+              # property can use this method.
+The properties are combined with the AND logic
               getReplicas = vo:biomed, NormalBiomedUser
             }
           }